 All financial services firms experience the same hurdle as virtually any other new business: how to influence investors and lenders that your business has a worthwhile model, can create adequate returns and can pay back its liabilities.
-Candidates for FSMA Part IV Permissions, Payment Services or Consumer Credit Act businesses (Authorisation, Certification or Registration) face this challenge and one more; they must convince the regulators of the viability and durability of their business through their planning and preparation.
+FSMA Part IV Permissions, Payment Services or Consumer Credit Act businesses (Authorisation, Certification or Registration) face this challenge and one more; they must convince the regulators of the viability and durability of their business through their planning and preparation.

 The PRA/FCA Regulatory Business Plan (RBP) is born